Belt and Road Initiative: Initial foreign investments

-Global Chinese investment dates all the way back to the 1950s, shortly after its socialist reform from 1949 to 1952, with projects in the North Korea, Vietnam, and numerous African countries.
+Global Chinese investment dates all the way back to the 1950s, shortly after its socialist reform from 1949 to 1952, with projects in North Korea, Vietnam, and numerous African countries.
 Under the leadership of CCP chairman, Mao Zedong, African independence movements prompted China's interest in the region, accounting for 58% of its economic aid between 1956 and 1969.
-It invested a total of $2.476 billion USD in 36 countries.
-China funded primarily agricultural projects through companies like the China Merchants Group and China Resources Corporation, which each built foreign branches.
+China funded primarily agricultural projects through companies like the China Merchants Group and China Resources Corporation, for which each built foreign branches.
 China made these investments alongside tactics of diplomacy to improve Sino-African relations for the sake of future economic cooperation.

 Fueled by isolationist political motivations, these investments were relatively small.
 China's self-reliant aims generally left it incapable of any sizable foreign investment.
 However, following the 1966-1976 Chinese Cultural Revolution, severe economic shortages incentivized a change.
-Border tensions with the Soviet Union furthermore worried China, as apparent in Chinese Foreign Minister, Huang Hua's 1977 statement, saying that China needed the win the favor of the United States to avoid "revisionist Soviet social-imperialism," which he believed made the USSR China's "archenemy."
+Border tensions with the Soviet Union furthermore worried China, as apparent in Chinese Foreign Minister, Huang Hua's 1977 statement, saying that China needed to win the favor of the United States to avoid "revisionist Soviet social-imperialism," which he believed made the USSR China's "archenemy."
 Other Chinese officials and allies held similar beliefs.
-Estimates found that in 1979, China's GDP per capita was $271.20 USD, ranked 162 globally, with foreign exchange reserves at a mere $840 million USD.
+Estimates found that in 1979, China's GDP per capita was US$271.20, ranked 162 globally, with foreign exchange reserves at US$840 million.
 Just two years later, Chairman of the CPPCC, Deng Xiaoping announced the adoption of the Open Door Policy in December 1978.
 The policy aimed to open China's economic doors, transitioning the country into a market-based economy, which was considered critical for economic growth.

 China's policy of channeling its construction companies abroad began with former CCP General Secretary Jiang Zemin's Go Out policy.
 Xi Jinping's BRI built on and expanded this policy as well as built on Jiang's China Western Development policy.